Pinta365/do-dns-update/README.md

 # do-dns-update

+> **NOTICE**
+>
+> Package on NPM has been deprecated and will not recieve further updates, use JSR.
+>
+> A new version will be published and maintained on [JSR](https://jsr.io/@pinta365/do-dns-update) supporting multiple runtimes like Deno, Bun and Node.js
+>

 Update a dns record through the DigitalOcean API.

 Personally im using it to make sure that my gaming server that is sitting behind a dynamic IP got a working subdomain pointing to it :)